 French Property Market Analysis - 1st Quarter 2022

-To sum up our French Property Market Analysis this first Quarter of 2022, Sales are up, Demand is Up, Prices Are Up, Properties Scarce ...
+To sum up our French Property Market Analysis this first Quarter of 2022, Sales are up, Demand is up, Prices Are Up, Properties are Scarce ...
 There are some big changes happening in the French real estate market according to a recent report published by the Chambre de Notaires in Paris.

-French Property Sales Are on the Up
+Property Sales Are on the Up

 Early 2022 Market Analysis

-The projections based on preliminary contracts in France at the end of February this year suggests a continuation of yearly price increases; from February 2021 to February 2022, prices should go up by 5% for older apartments and 10.1% for older houses.
+The projections based on preliminary contracts in France at the end of February this year suggest a continuation of yearly price increases; from February 2021 to February 2022, prices should go up by 5% for older apartments and 10.1% for older houses.

 Our Plans for this Year

-If you are keen to find your dream property this year, contact us ideally with your wish list, budget and your dates so we can help with your property search, it’s never been more important to be prepared.
+If you are keen to find your dream property this year, contact us ideally with your wish list, budget and your dates so we can help with your property search.
+It’s never been more important to be prepared.
 As the French saying goes, “un homme averti en vaut deux”!

 Source : Notaires de France

-Back to articles
+← Back to articles